skalenetwork/skale-consensus/docs/exit.md

 A graceful way to exit skaled is on a block boundary at the moment, when a block is processed by skaled and ConsensusExtFace::createBlock() function returns.

-Gracefull exit guarantees that consensus is will not be corrupt and blocks have been processed correctly by EVM.
+Gracefull exit guarantees that consensus will not be corrupt and blocks have been processed correctly by EVM.

 The goal of this specification is to achieve gracefull exit in most cases.